MasterAI-Inc/libauto/README.md

 ### Print to the AutoAuto Console

-AutoAuto devices are equipped with an LCD screen which displays the "AutoAuto Console".
+Many AutoAuto devices are equipped with an LCD screen which displays the "AutoAuto Console".
 You can print your own text to the console, example below:

 ```python
 from auto import console